 How can I choose an effective divorce attorney?

-any adversarial court action between co-parents is a lose-lose-lose choice,
+any adversarial court action between mates is a lose-lose-lose choice,

-long term.
+long term - specially if kids are affected.
 One of you may “win” short term, but the hostility, hurt,

 resentment, anger, anxiety, distrust, disrespect, and guilt you all feel